MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-add-ons-for-an-app.md

 author: mcleanbyron
 ms.assetid: E59FB6FE-5318-46DF-B050-73F599C3972A
 description: Use this method in the Windows Store submission API to retrieve information about the in-app purchases for an app that is registered to your Windows Dev Center account.
-title: Get add-ons for an app using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Get add-ons for an app
+ms.author: mcleans
+ms.date: 02/08/2017
+ms.topic: article